Analysis | Slowing a Pandemic — What We Know About Coronavirus Containment

 Testing

-Shortly after China first officially declared the outbreak in Wuhan, a city in central Hubei province, researchers around the world gained access to the genetic fingerprint of the virus.
-Testing kits were rapidly produced, though countries including China, Japan and the U.S. stumbled in providing enough of them in the early days.
-At the start of March, the WHO said the world had the capacity to produce over 1.6 million testing kits per week.
-Expanded testing not only lets doctors identify those with the disease, now labeled Covid-19, but allows officials to determine how widely the virus has spread and where the risk of outbreaks is greatest.
+Expanded testing allows officials to determine how widely the disease, Covid-19, has spread and where the risk of outbreaks is greatest.
+Diagnosing individuals is not only important for arranging treatment, but for getting them out of contact with others to reduce their risk of spreading the virus.
+Testing kits were rapidly developed after China provided access to the genetic fingerprint of the virus, though countries including China, Japan and the U.S. stumbled in providing enough of them quickly.
+At the start of March, the WHO said the world had the capacity to produce more than 1.6 million testing kits per week.

 Isolation

-Patients infected with coronavirus who are at greatest risk of becoming gravely ill from the disease it causes, called Covid-19, are put in special wards where health care workers use greater levels of protection to keep from becoming ill themselves or spreading the virus outside.
-Other patients are asked to isolate themselves at home –- something that was described as common in Wuhan and other hard-hit parts of China, where hospitals at least initially were unable to keep up with the patient load.
+Patients infected with coronavirus who are at greatest risk of becoming gravely ill are put in special wards where health care workers use greater levels of protection.
+Other patients are asked to isolate themselves at home –- something that was described as common in Wuhan and other hard-hit parts of China, where hospitals were initially unable to keep up with the patient load.
 Health officials acknowledge that this practice can put family members in danger, and recommend precautions to reduce the risk of infection.
 Some places are working to set up special areas for patients who don’t have a safe place to recover.
-For example, Seattle plans to buy a motel and set up modular housing to quarantine infected homeless people who don’t need hospitalization.
+For example, Seattle proposed buying a motel to quarantine infected homeless people who don’t need hospitalization.

 Quarantine